BalakaDEV/Ritmo-Habit-Tracker-App/README.md

 ## Installation

-To set up the Discord bot page, follow these steps:
+To set up the Ritmo – Habit Tracker App, follow these steps:

 1. Clone the repository:
    ```bash